Allied Health

 In addition to initial certification, medical assistants must also complete continuing education to maintain their certification.
 This may include attending conferences, taking courses, or participating in other professional development activities.

-According to the U.S. Bureau of Labor Statistics (BLS), the average salary for medical assistants in 2022 was $35,270 per year or $18.40 per hour.
-However, the salary can vary depending on factors such as location, experience, and education.
+According to the U.S. Bureau of Labor Statistics (BLS), the average salary for medical assistants in 2022 was $38,270 annually.
+However, salaries can vary depending on factors such as location, experience, and education.
 Medical assistants with additional certifications or specializations can earn higher salaries.

 Working Conditions and Locations

 Medical assistants work in a variety of settings, including clinics, hospitals, outpatient care centers, and nursing homes.
-They may also work in private medical practices or in administrative roles in health care organizations.
-The working conditions and locations of medical assistants can vary widely depending on the specific job and employer.
+They may also work in private medical practices or administrative roles in insurance organizations.

-In general, medical assistants work in clean, well-lit environments that are designed to promote patient comfort and safety.
+Medical assistants generally work in clean, well-lit environments designed to promote patient comfort and safety.
 They may spend much of their time on their feet, moving between patient rooms or working at a desk or computer.
 Medical assistants may also be exposed to infectious diseases and other hazards, so they must follow strict safety protocols to protect themselves and their patients.

 Skills and Qualities of a Successful Medical Assistant

-To become a successful medical assistant, one must have a combination of technical and interpersonal skills.
+To achieve success as a medical assistant, one must have a combination of technical and interpersonal skills.
 In addition, excellent organizational and communication skills are also essential.
 Here are some of the skills and qualities that a successful medical assistant should possess:

 Technical Skills

 Medical assistants must be familiar with medical terminology, anatomy, and physiology.
-They should be able to take vital signs, such as blood pressure, pulse, and temperature, and perform basic laboratory tests, such as urinalysis and blood draws.
-They should also be proficient in electronic health records (EHR) and medical billing and coding.
+They should be able to take vital signs and perform basic laboratory tests or other clinical skills necessary for their setting.
+They should also be proficient in utilizing electronic health records (EHR) and other software.

 Interpersonal Skills